Division Staff Contacts

 Shakira Nelson, Ph.D.
 Email:

-Responses to injury (traumatic, thermal, or surgical) and shock, in post-injury period to acute phase through long-term effects, until recovery or mortality.
-Includes inflammatory and immune responses, hypermetabolism, and prediction of body-wide recovery.
+Total body responses to injury (traumatic, thermal, or surgical) and shock, in post-injury period to acute phase through long-term effects, until recovery or mortality.
+Includes inflammatory and immune responses, hypermetabolism, and prediction of body-wide recovery with emphasis on understanding pathophysiological systemic responses.
+Studies focused on very specific organs or conditions (such as traumatic brain injury) are not within the purview of NIGMS and should be discussed with the institutes covering those mission areas.

 Molecular pathways for signal transduction and regulation within cells, including second messengers such as kinases, phosphatases, adapter proteins, lipid messengers, phospholipases and others (excluding calcium).
 Includes intracellular nuclear and cytosolic receptors.

 Pore-forming proteins specialized for ions (Na, K, Cl), ligand and voltage-gated, found at cell surface and organelle membranes.
 Includes ion channel blockers such as venoms and toxins.

 PIs with last names starting with A-K, contact:Zhongzhen Nie, M.D., Ph.D.
 Email:

 PIs with last names starting with L-Z, contact:Zuzana Justinova, M.D., Ph.D.
 Email: